 The captain of the U.S.S.
 Richmond observed that as the fleet approached the city, “over a thousand bales of (burning) cotton passed us floating down the river.
 We passed over 20 large ships on fire before we came in sight of New Orleans, and there a horrible sight met our eyes.
 They had set fire to all the ships and steamers for miles along the wharves.”

-An enraged mob gathered around the officers, screaming “Hurrah for Jeff Davis!”, “Hang them!”, and various curses.
-The Federal gunboats trained their cannon on the city streets to ensure that the crowd did not attack the officers.
+An enraged mob surrounded the officers, screaming “Hurrah for Jeff Davis!”, “Hang them!”, and various curses.
+The Federal gunboats trained their cannon on the city streets to keep the mob from attacking the officers.
 Confederate soldier and novelist George Washington Cable later recalled that “the crowds on the levee howled and screamed with rage.
 The swarming decks answered never a word; but one old tar on the Hartford, standing with lanyard in hand beside a great pivot-gun, so plain to view that you could see him smile, silently patted its big black breech and blandly grinned.”

 Regardless of whether the Federals would officially take over the city, their conquest of New Orleans was essentially complete.
 Even so, city residents would continue their resistance, as reflected in a passage of a teenage girl’s diary: “We are conquered but not subdued.”